Nick Weiler-Babb: Professional career

+Riesen Ludwigsburg (2019–2020)

 After going undrafted in the 2019 NBA draft, Weiler-Babb played for the Miami Heat in the NBA Summer League.
 On July 27, 2019, Weiler-Babb signed with Riesen Ludwigsburg of the German Basketball Bundesliga.
 He posted a triple-double of 10 points, 11 rebounds and 12 assists in a 94–80 home win against Telekom Baskets Bonn on October 5.

+Bayern Munich (2020–2025)

 On July 24, 2020, Weiler-Babb signed a two-year deal with Bayern Munich of the Basketball Bundesliga (BBL) and the EuroLeague.
 On July 8, 2022, he re-signed with the club until the end of the 2023–24 season.
 He won the 2023 BBL-Pokal with Bayern and was named the tournament's MVP.
 On July 10, 2024, Weiler-Babb renewed his contract with Bayern for an additional two seasons.
-On April 16, 2025, he was named the 2024-2025 EuroLeague Best Defender, making history as the first player from Bayern to win this award.
+On April 16, 2025, he was named the 2024–25 EuroLeague Best Defender, making history as the first player from Bayern to win this award.

+Anadolu Efes (2025–2026)

 On July 1, 2025, he signed with Anadolu Efes of the Turkish Basketbol Süper Ligi (BSL).

+ASVEL (2026–present)

+On July 1, 2026, Weiler-Babb signed a two-year contract with ASVEL of the French LNB Élite and the EuroLeague.

+Loan to Crvena zvezda (2026–present)

+On August 9, 2026, Weiler-Babb was loaned to Crvena zvezda Meridianbet of the Basketball League of Serbia (KLS), the ABA League, and the EuroLeague.